Is your team resistant to change? If so, you're not alone.

 Decision Makers: The first group are those who control the company's resources.

-Public endorsement of a new program by top level management can also help convince the next group—the end users.
+Public endorsement of a new program by top level management can also help convince the next group: the end users.

 New technology often requires learning new skills and coming to understand new processes.
 Since these users will be the ones actually expected to change, it's important that they are on board whenever a new technology is implemented.
+If the end users never get on board, or are forced on board, you could end up in a worse situation than where you started.

 Understanding the Value: What's In It For Them?